Call for Proposals: Workshop on tracking international aid from emerging economies

 Heidelberg University and AidData are pleased to invite submissions of one-page proposals due May 1st for papers to be presented at the workshop “Tracking International Aid and Investment from Developing and Emerging Economies,” at Heidelberg University in Germany from September 22-23, 2017.

 Proposals are expected to engage with new datasets on emerging donors’ aid and investments around the world.
-Authors of accepted proposals will receive pre-publication access to unpublished datasets, including AidData’s forthcoming China global dataset tracking all Chinese finance worldwide (see Table 1 below for full list of available datasets).
+Authors of accepted proposals will receive pre-publication access to unpublished datasets, including AidData’s forthcoming China global dataset tracking all Chinese finance worldwide (see Table 1 below for a full list of available datasets).
 Draft papers presented at the workshop will be publicly released in October as AidData Working Papers.

 The workshop is sponsored by AidData, Heidelberg University, and the German Research Foundation (DFG), and travel and accommodation costs for the twelve participants selected to present papers will be covered by the sponsors.
 Three distinguished scholars will serve as keynote speakers: David Dollar of The Brookings Institution, Helen Milner of Princeton University, and Nancy Qian of Northwestern University.